-The Schools' policy on learning difficulties reflects the duties required of a school by the Equality Act of 2010 and also the SEND Code of Practice 2014.
+The Schools' policy on learning difficulties reflects the duties required of a school by the Equality Act of 2010, Keeping Children Safe in Education 2024 and also the SEND Code of Practice 2014.
 The Schools make reasonable adjustments in accordance with the provision of the Act and an in a manner that is informed by the Code of Practice.
-Plans for the maintenance and development of Schools' ALS provision are managed through the Schools DDA Plan, this policy should be read in conjunction with that plan.
+Plans for the maintenance and development of Schools' additional learning support provision are managed through the Schools DDA Plan, this policy should be read in conjunction with that plan.

 Learning difficulties may affect students who are of high underlying cognitive ability in the same way as those of lower ability.
 The expression "learning difficulty" covers a wide variety of conditions and may include, but is not restricted to, dyslexia, dyscalculia, dyspraxia and attention deficit hyperactivity disorder (ADHD).
-It may also include those students who have problems with sight, hearing or autism.
-Parents are expected to give the Schools complete information about any learning difficulties identified at previous schools or elsewhere, and also provide the Schools with the relevant diagnostic assessment documentation.
+It may also include those students who have problems with sight, hearing or on the Autistic Spectrum.
+Parents are expected to give the

+Schools complete information about any learning difficulties identified at previous schools or elsewhere, and also provide the Schools with the relevant diagnostic assessment documentation.

 The law imposes on schools, in general, a responsibility for meeting the educational needs of student whilst in the care of the school.
-Schools must use their best efforts to ensure that the necessary provision is made for any individual who has SEND(i.e., requires ALS) and that those students can engage in activities alongside their peers.
+Schools must use their best efforts to ensure that the necessary provision is made for any individual who has SEND and that those students can engage in on an equal basis alongside their peers.

-3. IDENTIFICATION OF STUDENTS WITH ALS NEEDS
+3. IDENTIFICATION OF STUDENTS WITH ADDITIONAL LEARNING NEEDS

-Students usually come to the attention of the ALS department in one of four ways:
+Students usually come to the attention of the Learning Support Department in one of four ways:

-- Entry point assessments and/or screening. - Referral by a teacher: teachers are very alert to signs that a student may need extra help and refer them quickly. - Self-referral: the student considers that study is not going well and asks for help. - Referral arising from a diagnosis by an external medical or educational professional: The student arrives at the college with a written report detailing a specific learning difficulty which is captured as part of the admissions process.
+- Entry point assessments and/or screening. - Referral by a teacher: teachers are vigilant in recognising signs of students requiring additional support and promptly refer them when concerns arise. - Self-referral: students recognise challenges in their studies and seeks support to address them. - Referral arising from a diagnosis by an external medical or educational professional: The student arrives at the college with a written report detailing a specific learning difficulty which is captured as part of the admissions process.
 OR a diagnosis is received from an external medical or educational professional once the student has enrolled.